rickychauhk/CodeTestWeather/README.md

 # CodeTestWeather
-Written in Swift using MVVM architecture
-Fetch weather data from OpenWeather
+Written in Swift using MVVM architecture and fetch weather data from OpenWeather

 api.openweathermap.org/data/2.5/weather?q={city name},{state code}&appid=95d190a434083879a6398aafd54d9e73